RuiAAPeres/Receiver/README.md

 transmitter.broadcast(1)

 receiver.listen { wave in
-    // This won't be called, since we only started listening after the transmission's broadcas.
+    // This won't be called for `wave == 1`, since we only started listening after the first broadcast.
+    // This will now be called with `wave == 2`, because we started listening before the second broadcast.
 }

+transmitter.broadcast(2)
 ```